 Department of Psychology at Illinois State University

-Students in the Clinical-Counseling Psychology Program have the option of completing either a thesis or a clinical competency project in order to fulfill their degree requirements.
-Details about the thesis option are available on the department's Thesis Procedures Web site.
-This webpage provides information about the clinical competency project option.
+Students in the Clinical-Counseling Psychology Program have the option of completing either a master's thesis or a clinical competency project in order to fulfill their degree requirements.
+Details about the thesis option are available on the department's Thesis Procedures website.
+This website provides information about the clinical competency project option.

 In order to complete the project in a timely manner, students should begin researching appropriate topics for the project during their first year.
 It is recommended that the project supervisor be chosen no later than the end of spring semester of their first year.
 The project supervisor must be a member of the Clinical-Counseling faculty.
 In the early stages the student and supervisor typically work together to focus the topic into one that is appropriate for the clinical competency project, so students do not need to have a topic fully developed prior to selecting their project supervisor.
 One source of ideas about a topic is to review what is being published in current clinical and counseling psychology journals.

 By the beginning of the fall semester of the second year, the student should complete the Approval of Clinical Competency Project Chair and Topic form,which identifies both the project supervisor and the topic of the project; it also serves as an override request for PSY 490-Clinical Competency Project.
 The form is an interactive Word document that should be completed on the computer, printed, and then signed.
 The student should obtain the signature of the project supervisor and then submit the signed form to the coordinator of the Clinical-Counseling Psychology Program.
 Students will be notified when their override has been processed and they can register for PSY 490.